linode/docs/docs/products/networking/nodebalancers/guides/load-balancing/index.md

 The optimal solution for a highly available site or application is to have multiple Linodes behind a NodeBalancer.
 Now when traffic comes into the NodeBalancer it can be routed to any one of the Linodes available.

 - [Health checks](/docs/products/networking/nodebalancers/guides/configure/#health-checks) are performed to make sure that requests are only routed to healthy Linodes.
-- Backend Linodes can be added or removed seamlessly without end users noticing any downtime.
+- Back-end Linodes can be added or removed seamlessly without end users noticing any downtime.
-- Client requests can be routed to the same backend Linode through [sticky sessions](/docs/products/networking/nodebalancers/guides/configure/#session-stickiness).
+- Client requests can be routed to the same back-end Linode through [sticky sessions](/docs/products/networking/nodebalancers/guides/configure/#session-stickiness).
 - [Cloud Firewall](/docs/products/networking/cloud-firewall/) provides enhanced security by allowing you to control who can access your NodeBalancer.
 The optional Cloud Firewall sits between your NodeBalancer and the internet to filter out unwanted network traffic before it reaches your NodeBalancer.
-When used in conjunction with NodeBalancers, a Cloud Firewall’s inbound rules only apply to the NodeBalancer’s public IP, not the IPs of the backend nodes.
-This means you may also want to add individual backend nodes to a Cloud Firewall to protect any additional exposed IP addresses.
+When used in conjunction with NodeBalancers, a Cloud Firewall’s inbound rules only apply to the NodeBalancer’s public IP, not the IPs of the back-end nodes.
+This means you may also want to add individual back-end nodes to a Cloud Firewall to protect any additional exposed IP addresses.